jwnigel/permaculture/README.md

 Characteristics include height, width, growth rate, leaf and flower dates, soil and pH preferences, etc.

-The input is all_plants.txt, which is passed to main.py, and saves a .csv file
+The input is database/all_plants.txt, which is passed to database/main.py, and saves a .csv file

 You can fork a copy and modifify the .txt file to include the plants you wish to include